How couples who both work can choose insurance and other employer benefits

 Employer-sponsored disability insurance

-Disability insurance will pay you money if you’re too sick or injured to work.
+Disability insurance can help protect your income if you’re too sick or injured to work.
 You will not be able to add your spouse to your plan, so you should each elect it independently to ensure that your family will have enough income replaced if either one of you is unable to work.

 Find out if your coverage at work includes short-term disability, which is likely to cover 40-60 percent of your income for a certain amount of time.